e-mail: bok@dhit.pl

 Disadvantages of neodymium magnets:

-• They can break as they are extremely fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, it is suggested using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,
+• They are prone to breaking as they are fragile when subjected to a powerful impact.
+If the magnets are exposed to impacts, it is suggested using magnets in a protective case.
+The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,

 • Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,